twiddlingbits/twr-wasm/docs/gettingstarted/stdio.md

 <h1>Stdio</h1>

 <h2>Use div or canvas</h2>
-Standard input and output can be directed to a `<div>` or to a `<canvas>`.
-A `<div>` is used for streamed character input and output, and a `<canvas>` is used for windowed input and ouput.
+Standard input and output can be directed to a `<div>` or to a `<canvas>` HTML tag.
+A `<div>` is used for streamed character input and output, and a `<canvas>` is used for streaming to windowed input and ouput.
 In the windowed mode, the position of characters in a "terminal" style window can be specified.

 - `<div id="twr_iodiv">` will be used if found.
 - `<canvas id="twr_iocanvas">` will be used if it exists and no div found.